cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

   --chain-id=euler-6
 ```

+The `cid-from` is the IPFS hash of the keyword that you want to make searchable.
 Example of a link command:

 ```bash
 cyberdcli link --cid-from QmWDYzTXarWYy9UKC7Ro4xMCdSVseQPbmdnmTYsJ9zGTpK --cid-to QmVgxX3TVntSNRiQ1Kd8sE8zvEKkbEgb8PaMnA4N7w7pK3 --from fuckgoogle --chain-id euler-6 --yes